-Principle 5 Internal Oversight
+➤ Principle 5 Internal Oversight

-The JBATA's Operational Rules provides that the Oversight Committee comprised exclusively of external members shall carry out assessment of the appropriateness of the JBATA TIBOR administration framework and provide recommendation of remedial measures to the Board of Directors.
+The Operational Rules provides that the Oversight Committee comprised exclusively of external members shall carry out assessment of the appropriateness of the JBATA TIBOR administration framework and provide recommendation of remedial measures to the Board of Directors.
 This demonstrates our compliance with the IOSCO Principles.

-Specifically, the Oversight Committee carries out assessment of the appropriateness for the management of conflicts of interest, responses to findings, complaints and other suggestions by external parties, the monitoring of reference banks' compliance with the Code of Conduct and rate submissions as well as amendments to the rules and regulations, such as the Code of Conduct, and an internal audit plan.
+Specifically, the Oversight Committee carries out assessment of the appropriateness for the management of conflicts of interest, responses to findings, complaints and other suggestions by external parties, the monitoring of reference banks' compliance with the Code of Conduct (development of internal rules, implementation of in-house training and results of internal and external audits) and rate submissions as well as amendments to the rules and regulations, such as the Code of Conduct, and JBATA's internal audit plan and results.

-\diamond Quality of the Benchmark
+♦ Quality of the Benchmark